canjs/can-stache-bindings/docs/bindings.md

 ### Call a function when an event happens on a value in the scope (animation)

-Use [can-stache-bindings.event] to listen to an event and call a method.
+Use `on:event:by:value` to listen to an event and call a method.
 This can often be useful for running animations.

 The following listens to when a todo's `complete` event is fired and calls `this.shake`. `this.shake` uses [anime](http://animejs.com/) to animate the `<div>`: